abhinav-123457/CYPHER/README.md

         ```

 3. **Frontend Setup**:
-    - Navigate to the frontend directory and install the dependencies:
+    - Navigate to the root directory (which is CYPHER) and install the dependencies:
         ```bash
         npm install
         ```